theodorakontogianni/InterObject3D/README.md

 ### Installation

-Preferably install a python virtual env (conda) using the requirements file in the repository or use it as a guideline since thME engine need s to be installed seperately.
+Preferably install a python virtual env (conda) using the requirements file in the repository or use it as a guideline since the ME engine needs to be installed seperately.
-The code is based on the [Minkowski Engine](https://github.com/NVIDIA/MinkowskiEngine), [documentation page](https://nvidia.github.io/MinkowskiEngine/overview.html#installation) contains useful instructions on how to install the Minkowski engine.
+The code is based on the [Minkowski Engine](https://github.com/NVIDIA/MinkowskiEngine), and [documentation page](https://nvidia.github.io/MinkowskiEngine/overview.html#installation) contains useful instructions on how to install the Minkowski engine.